ONE ON ONE WITH DENNIS ROMATZ

 Ya, I'm plant based so no crap goes into my mouth.
 I'll have a cheat once in a while, but it's rare.

 Speaking of cheat...what is your go-to cheat food?

 Pizza!
 I'll do some chocolate, but it's always dark chocolate with little or no sugar and high in antioxidants.

 1 orange, 1 cup of coffee, 1 glass of water and always...always a breakfast smoothie consisting of 1 banana, frozen mixed dark colored berries, coconut milk, almond milk, cinnamon, flax seeds, chia seeds, sunflower seeds, cacao nibs and oats.

 Are you a supplement kind of guy?

 No, not really.
+Mostly because I know the nonsense behind the supplement industry.
 I teach my clients to get their nutritional requirement from their foods, not from a supplement which ultimately is a replacement for them not eating correctly.